See the USA's top 50 Disc Golf Cities.

 Through talking with people like Miller and conducting our own research, we've become convinced that this region is the most valuable hidden gem in the disc golf world (if you can call the host of a USWDGC "hidden," that is).
 We invite you to take the same journey of discovery we did, and we've got some very knowledgeable tour guides to accompany you.
 Jamie White is an Innova-sponsored player who organizes both PDGA-sanctioned and unsanctioned events in the area.
 Joshua Seeley is on the Prodigy team and also helps out with many of the region's events.

 Let's go ahead and get this out there; every course in Maine is pay-to-play.
 Whether you love or hate this way of organizing a disc golf community, there's no doubt this system is why the quality of the courses near Lewiston/Auburn is so extraordinarily high.
-Chew on this: Minnesota's Twin Cities (#2 in quality rank) have 3 courses nearby rated 4.5 out of 5 or better by UDisc users.
+Chew on this: Minnesota's Twin Cities (#2 in quality rank) have three courses nearby rated 4.5 out of 5 or better by UDisc users.
 Lewiston/Auburn has 181.
 White explained how he believes Maine's pay-to-play ethic has been a boon to the region's disc golfers.

 "It has helped cultivate a strong disc golf community and has led to some truly great courses," he said.
 "The money always goes back into the courses and the difference is very noticeable.
 We have some of the best maintained courses on the planet.
 Almost all the courses have fully stocked clubhouses and bathroom facilities and many courses have more than one full 18-hole course.
 Lewiston/Auburn is great because there are about 40 eighteen hole courses within a 40-mile radius of downtown."